 Media Queries and Breakpoints

-In order to make it as declarative and easy to handle media queries from JavaScript, you may be interested to use both the MediaQuery React component and the useMediaQuery React hook.
+To make media queries more declarative and easier to handle from JavaScript, you may be interested in using both the MediaQuery React component and the useMediaQuery React hook.

 Media Queries Properties Table